icanjs/multi-select/README.md

 ## API

 - list: a list of items to use if no <option> tags are rendered inside the component.
+- selected: an array of _selected items_ as objects with _value and text_ properties.
+- selected-values: an array of _selected values_.
+- selected-items: an array of selected items if items are passed as _list_.

+### Options:

-- selectAll: show "Select All" option.
+- select-all: show "Select All" option.
 If value "default" is passed then all options will be preselected.
-- selectAllText: string to be shown for "Select All" option.
+- select-all-text: string to be shown for "Select All" option.
-- allSelectedText: string to be shown when all items are selected.
+- all-selected-text: string to be shown when all items are selected.
-- valueProp: property name to look up for value.
+- value-prop: property name to look up for value.
-- textProp: property name to look up for text.
+- text-prop: property name to look up for text.
-- selectedProp: property name to look up to check if item should be preselected.
+- selected-prop: property name to look up to check if item should be preselected.

 ## Contributing
 Pull requests are welcome.

-## Author
+## Authors

 - [Marshall Thompson](https://github.com/marshallswain)
 - [Ilya Fadeev](https://github.com/ilyavf)